INDEX OF NATURAL INGREDIENTS

 Arrowroot flour is a superfine, lightweight powder used in body and skin-care recipes for its ability to thicken and absorb oils/moisture.
 It can be substituted with other fine flours such as tapioca and cornflour (which hold similar properties).
 Be mindful of sneaky additives.

 Avocado oil is a thick and luxurious oil that penetrates deeply, making it perfect for dehydrated skin.
 Its high fatty acid and vitamin E content makes it effective in healing skin.
-I love combining this oil with live oil when oil cleansing.
+I love combining this oil with olive oil when oil cleansing.

 Beeswax provides a protective barrier when applied to skin, locking in moisture without suffocating skin.
 Beeswax blocks can be grated, however, pellets are easiest to weigh and melt.
 While fresh beeswax can be used in DIY recipes, it needs to be melted and filtered first, to remove impurities.
 Beeswax helps to give balms and lotions a more solid consistency.
 See Candelilla wax if you’re a vegan.